schani/PimpMyGlow/README.md

 ### Subroutines

-If the label name is the name of a subroutine, the code for that subroutine will be inserted for the label.
-Within the subroutine, the variable `duration` stands for the duration of the label.
-For example, if this is defined in the `glo` file:
+If the label name is the name of a subroutine, the code for that subroutine will be inserted for the label, and filled to the length of the label.
+Usually the subroutine will consist of a loop, so you'll probably want to choose an unrealistically big number of iterations so that it gets shortened.
+For example:

      DEFSUB,blink
-	    L,duration/10
+	    L,1000000
 		    COLOR,white
 			D,5
 			COLOR,black